How to Install Google Antigravity on Ubuntu (26.04, 24.04, 22.04)

 Update System Packages

-Before installing Google Antigravity, first update your system packages to avoid conflicts with outdated dependencies.
+Before installing Google Antigravity, update your system packages to avoid conflicts with outdated dependencies:

-This command synchronizes your package index with Ubuntu’s repositories.
-Once the update completes, upgrade any outdated packages:
+The first command synchronizes your package index with Ubuntu’s repositories, and the second upgrades any outdated packages on your system.

 Install Required Dependencies